Chart Color Schemes

 Milsons Point is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Milsons Point has high cultural diversity, with 36.7% speaking a language other than English at home and 54.0% born overseas.
-Christianity is the predominant religion, accounting for 43.7%.
-Judaism is overrepresented at 0.9%, compared to Greater Sydney's 0.8%.
+Milsons Point has a high level of cultural diversity, with 36.7% of its population speaking a language other than English at home and 54.0% born overseas.
+Christianity is the predominant religion in Milsons Point, comprising 43.7% of the population.
+Judaism is overrepresented compared to Greater Sydney, making up 0.9% of Milsons Point's population versus 0.8%.

 Frequently Asked Questions - Diversity